 - Within 15 days of receipt of a returned, “non-activated” product, Best Buy will replace or repair, or accept the return of goods that do not satisfy its customers.

-These details are probably not new to you.
 Best Buy and Walmart are examples of companies which have mastered the art of incorporating their return and refund policies into their brand image.

 Even though their policies are arguably stricter than many other retailers, their success in clearly outlining and displaying the details of their policies put customer minds at ease and play a big role in their marketing.